drivet/website/content/blog/technical/theremin-build.md

 </a>
 </div>

-This particular theremin is sitting on a camera tripod, which is itself seated on a stool.
+This particular theremin is screwed into a small camera tripod, which is itself seated on a stool.
 The speakers were the cheapest I could find.

 ## Grounding the Theremin